 Residential Food Scraps Program

-Scrape down your plates, toss in that apple core, pour in the leftover gravy and don’t forget the Thanksgiving turkey bones.
-Then just empty it into your large green organics cart and we’ll compost everything, resulting in great soil enrichment for local farmers.
-Visit our Organics (Green) Cart page for a listing of what is acceptable to put in the green cart.
+Scrape your plates, toss in that apple core, pour in the leftover gravy and don’t forget the Thanksgiving turkey bones.
+Then just empty it into your large green organics cart and Republic Services will compost everything, resulting in a nutrient rich soil enrichment for local farmers.
+Visit the Organics (Green) Cart page for a listing of what is acceptable to put in the green cart.

 Helpful tips when recycling your food scraps

-- Line your food scraps kitchen container with paper towels, paper bag or newspaper, which will help keep your container clean.
-The liner paper can be recycled with the food scraps.
+- Line your food scraps pail with newspaper or a paper bag to help keep your container clean.
+The liner paper can be composted with the food scraps.

 - You can also freeze food scraps before emptying into your green cart.
 Some residents have done this as a sanitary way to manage food scrap storage, especially very wet food scrap materials.

-- When you put food scraps into the green cart, try to cover them with yard trimmings to reduce odors and pests.
-Yard trimmings will mask the food scraps odors, preventing pests from detecting it.
+- When you put food scraps into the green cart, try to cover them with yard trimmings to reduce potential odors and pests, or use one piece of cardboard or newspaper at the bottom of the cart to avoid sticking.

-- You can hold the cart lid tightly closed by using bungee cords, but they’ll need to be removed before putting your cart out for pickup.
+- You can hold the curbside green organics cart lid tightly closed during the week by using a bungee cord, but they’ll need to be removed before putting your cart at the curb for service.